What Essentials Do You Need for the Guest Bed and Bath?

 - Space to unpack: As we mentioned above, living out of a suitcase can be a hassle.
 But, at least in my house, the guest room closet is usually reserved for last season’s clothing storage.
 If possible, make room for your guests to hang and fold some of their clothes.

-Some additional “nice to haves” are hangers, a tray for guests to place jewelry and other valuables, water bottles, tissues, snacks, candles and a basket to place throw pillows and extra blankets when it’s time for bed.
+Some additional “nice to haves” are hangers, a tray for guests to place jewelry and other valuables, extra outlets to charge their smart devices, water bottles, tissues, snacks, candles and a basket to place throw pillows and extra blankets when it’s time for bed.
+And, don’t forget to write down the Wifi password as well!

 Essentials for the Guest Bathroom